If I am monetarily eligible (I have the required wages in my base period), will I receive benefits?

 If I am receiving benefits, what could stop or deny them?

-• You fail to seek work or report your work search contacts.
+- You fail to seek work or report your work search actions.

-• You fail to give information Idaho Labor needs to pay you benefits.
+- You fail to give information the department needs to pay you benefits.

-• You fail to contact an Idaho Labor office when asked to do so.
+- You fail to contact a department office when asked to do so.

 If I was denied, how do I requalify?

-• You contact Idaho Labor and take care of the issues causing the denial.
+- You contact the department and take care of the issues causing the denial.
 You will be denied for each week you fail to contact the office.

-• You continue searching for work and report valid work search contacts.
+- You continue searching for work and report valid work search actions.